Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Abstract

 \section{Abstract}

-This paper introduces a class of asymptotically most powerful knockoff statistics based on a simple principle: that we should prioritize variables in order of our ability to distinguish them from their knockoffs.
-Our contribution is threefold.
-First, we argue that feature statistics should estimate “oracle masked likelihood ratios,” which are Neyman-Pearson statistics for discriminating between features and knockoffs using partially observed (masked) data.
-Second, we introduce the masked likelihood ratio (MLR) statistic, a knockoff statistic that estimates the oracle MLR.
-We show that MLR statistics are asymptotically average-case optimal, i.e., they maximize the expected number of discoveries made by knockoffs when averaging over a user-specified prior on unknown parameters.
-Our optimality result places no explicit restrictions on the problem dimensions or the unknown relationship between the response and covariates; instead, we assume a “local dependence” condition which depends only on simple quantities that can be calculated from the data.
-Third, in simulations and three real data applications, we show that MLR statistics outperform state-of-the-art feature statistics, including in settings where the prior is highly misspecified.
-We implement MLR statistics in the open-source python package \texttt{knockpy}; our implementation is often (although not always) faster than computing a cross-validated lasso.
+In feature selection problems, knockoffs are synthetic controls for the original features.
+Employing knockoffs allows analysts to use nearly any variable importance measure or ``feature statistic" to select features while rigorously controlling false positives.
+However, it is not clear which statistic maximizes power.
+In this paper, we argue that state-of-the-art lasso-based feature statistics often prioritize features that are unlikely to be discovered, leading to low power in real applications.
+Instead, we introduce masked likelihood ratio (MLR) statistics, which prioritize features according to one's ability to distinguish each feature from its knockoff.
+Although no single feature statistic is uniformly most powerful in all situations, we show that MLR statistics asymptotically maximize the number of discoveries under a user-specified Bayesian model of the data.
+(Like all feature statistics, MLR statistics always provide frequentist error control.)
+This result places no restrictions on the problem dimensions and makes no parametric assumptions; instead, we require a ``local dependence" condition that depends only on known quantities.
+In simulations and three real applications, MLR statistics outperform state-of-the-art feature statistics, including in settings where the Bayesian model is highly misspecified.
+We implement MLR statistics in the python package \texttt{knockpy}; our implementation is often faster than computing a cross-validated lasso.